primer/react/.changeset/pretty-students-judge.md

 '@primer/react': minor
 ---

-Adds support for a resonsive 'variant' prop to the SegmentedControl component
+Adds support for a responsive 'variant' prop to the SegmentedControl component